farhan-des/my-calculator/replit.md

-# Playback Speed Calculator
+# Calculator Tools Website

 ## Overview

-This is a utility-focused web application that calculates video and podcast duration at different playback speeds.
-Users can input a media duration (hours, minutes, seconds) and a playback speed multiplier to see the adjusted time and time saved/lost.
-The application is built as a single-page calculator with examples and instructional content, emphasizing clarity and ease of use.
+This is a multi-tool calculator website featuring various utility calculators and tools.
+The site has a clean homepage that automatically displays all available calculators, making it easy to add new tools.
+Currently includes a playback speed calculator with more tools easily added through the tools registry system.
+The application emphasizes clarity, ease of use, and mobile-friendly responsive design.

 ## User Preferences